DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 -  It's more than 5 seconds flat
 -  there is high frequency noise than is bigger 4 standard deviantionsof the rest of the signal
 -  if there is a minimal acceptable correlation with the nearby channels of 0.8
--  data gets segmented in 0.5 second blocks and if the noise exceeds a set threshold these blocks are deleted.
+-  **If** you set `clean_data ={'y'}` data gets segmented in 0.5 second blocks and if the noise exceeds a set threshold these blocks are deleted.
+  1. It's worth it to note that when epoching we do reject noisy epochs, so this also takes care of noisy moments.
+  2. The threshold for when to delete data is found in the line that calls `pop_clean_rawdata`.
+More specifically after 'burstCriterion'.

 All of these settings are the standard settings and result in clean data, without losing excessive amount of channels.